kowshikthopalli/deep_subspace_clustering_networks/README.md

 # My experiments with the following paper on MNIST and USPS datasets
-Pre_Train_ files represent only auto encoder and their checkpoints are saved in models_face DSC_Net_L2 .py files represent the subspace clustering algorithms.
+Pre_Train_ files represent only auto encoder and their checkpoints are saved in models_face folder.

+DSC_Net_L2 .py files represent the subspace clustering algorithms.
 # Deep-subspace-clustering-networks